joereynolds/what-to-code/README.md

 `phpunit path/to/file functionName` under the hood

 - Given an image, you should convert it into a textbased equivalent.
 For example: https://github.com/joereynolds/Image-to-Ascii

+- Given an audio file of someone dialling a number, approximate the number dialled from the frequency of each tone.
+See http://en.wikipedia.org/wiki/Telephone_keypad for details.